jgmalcolm/jgmalcolm.github.io/_posts/2015-05-27-co-founders.md

 feeling fairly compensated for those efforts.

 ## Competencies

-* What are core competencies needed for your venture?
-  * Who brings what?
+**What core competencies are needed for the venture?** Make a list.
+Who brings what?
+Who's responsible for what?
+Think through the entire pipeline of your business, from sales and marketing to back end production and operations.
+Also consider ancillary tasks such as taxes and pay roll.

-  * What do you need to get better at?
+**What do you need to get better at?** Some things you stink at, can't (yet) outsource, or will need to learn yourself.
+Make a plan for how that will happen.
-  * What will you outsource?

-## Scenarios
+## Run through scenarios

-* What happens if one partner walks in a year, two, four?
+**What happens if one partner walks?** Who gets what?
+What if it's after one year, two, or four?
+Consider specific scenarios if you can: if you're both in school, what happens after graduation?
+What if you stay and the other partner leaves for a big fancy job?
+What about continuing work remote?

-* What level of involvement is required to remain a partner?
-  * How and when will you evaluate?
-  * What's the process for pushing a partner out?
+**What level of involvement is required to remain a partner?** How and when will you evaluate?
+What's the process for pushing a partner out?

+**What happens when we don't agree?** Do you have a respected mentor or arbiter?
+[Disagreements and fights are inevitable][aaronkharris], so start a conversation early about how you'd like to handle when the inevitable happens.
+A few gentle, proactive discussions can keep you from the painful process of going off the rails.

-## Worst enemy
+## Your worst enemy

-* Thought exercise: Assume this person is your worst enemy, you're involved in a divorce, and you're splitting the company assets.
+Try this little thought experiment: what if this partner was your worst enemy?
+Specifically consider things like, how would you split up assets if you needed to divorce?
+What about assets you brought to capitalize the business?
+How would profits be disbursed?
+If you left early, how can you get your money back?
+If you caught them cheating, how would you deal with it?

-* Don't just gloss over holes in the contract and assume you both understand what it means.
+Don't just gloss over holes in the contract and assume you both understand what it means.
 Make things explicit where you can.